Den-Ree/InstagramService/README.md

 ### Step 1 with authentication

-When you don't have an accessToken, you have to go through an OAuth 2.0 provided with Instagram
+When you don't have an accessToken, you have to go through an OAuth 2.0 provided by Instagram

+Now you need to init your client

+    import InstagramService
+    let client = InstagramClient(clientId: "Your clientId", clientSecret: "Your clientSecret", clientRedirectUri: "Your clientRedirect_URL")

-You must choose the type of authentication.
+After initialization of a client, you must choose the type of authentication.
 There are two options:

 * Via server side (When authenticationauthentication via server you will get a special code in responce, and after you have to send special link.
 Don't worry client support both options)
 * Via client side (Here in responce you get an access token)